 - Talk to your advisor about the kind of internship that will meet your career goals and ask for recommendations.

-- Check the GC job & internship bank and the “finding internships” page for open positions and leads.
+- Check the GC job & internship bank for open positions and leads.

 - Use your network (family, peers, recent graduates) to inquire about potential sites.

-- Speak with the director of Career Services; search the GC internship database in the Career Services office for a listing of hundreds of employers who have hosted GC students.
+- Speak with the director of Career Networks; search the GC internship database in the Career Networks office for a listing of hundreds of employers who have hosted GC students.

 Develop your prioritized list